elementor/elementor-developers-docs/src/deprecations/index.md

 ### Soft Deprecation

 This step lasts through four major Elementor versions.
-Using deprecated code in this phase will shows a JS warning in the browser console.
+Using deprecated code in this phase will display a JS warning in the browser console.
 In addition, if the `ELEMENTOR_DEBUG` constant is defined as `true`, the site log will have PHP notices/warnings.
-During this grace period deprecated code won't break sites, as both the deprecated code and the new code will work as expected.
+During this grace period, deprecated code won't break sites, as both the deprecated code and the new code will work as expected.

 ### Hard Deprecation